Welcome students, K-12 educators, and those excited to learn more about biomechanics to our virtual outreach page!

 Discussion questions: coming soon!

 NBD is organized by the American Society of Biomechanics and Vanderbilt University is excited to participate by hosting a day of science, technology, fun, curiosity and discovery.
-We look forward to hosting high school students/classes for this event, which will include interactive lab tours and hands-on demonstrations related to biomechanics, prosthetics and exoskeletons.
+We look forward to hosting high school students/classes for future events, which typically include interactive lab tours and hands-on demonstrations related to biomechanics, prosthetics and exoskeletons.

-If you are a local high school teacher, group organizer or administrator, and would like to inquire about bringing a group/class of students to the Early session, then please email the Point(s) of Contact below.
+If you are a local high school teacher, group organizer or administrator, and would like to inquire about bringing a group/class of students for this event or other lab tours, then please email the Point(s) of Contact below.

 Points of Contact